 Step 2.
 Run parallel workshops for smaller online groups

-Be sure to give participants the option to register for these workshops before, that way they can attend the workshops that matter to them the most, and even better, they’ll be doing it with other participants who share these same interests.
+Be sure to give participants the option to register for these workshops before, that way they can find and attend the workshops most important to them, and even better, they’ll be doing it with others who share these same interests.

 Moreover, participants can find real value in attending these sessions because they appeal to directly their needs.
-Naturally, this gives your program some much-needed variety away from the keynotes and panel discussions which can’t offer the same level of interaction and engagement amongst attendees.
+Naturally, this gives your program some much-needed variety away from the keynotes and panel discussions which can’t offer the same level of attendee interaction and engagement.
+Just be sure that your event technology offers simultaneous sessions.

 Step 3.
 Design experiential activities that will involve your online attendees